moralon2210/HybridEffNetV2M-ViT/README.md

 - `models/` - Neural network models
 - `results/` - Output results and run logs
 - `utils/` - Additional utility functions
-- `weights/` - Pre-trained model weights for all models
+- `weights/` - Pre-trained model weights for all models.
+Will be automatically downloaded when inference or predict is performed.

 ## Installation